 - (1) On the first class day, privately communicate with the student who is to be accommodated.
 Determine if the student has already identified a fellow classmate who would be willing to allow his or her notes to be copied.
-If so, have both students come to Student Services where the note taking arrangement will be explained and formalized in a contract signed by the accommodated student, the note taker, and the Disability Services Counselor. - (2) If the student has not identified a potential note taker, simply make an announcement in class to indicate that a student will need the assistance of a note taker.
+If so, have both students come to Student Services where the note taking arrangement will be explained and formalized in a contract signed by the accommodated student, the note taker, and the Disability Services Counselor.
+Students serving as note takers will qualify for a small stipend payable at the conclusion of the semester. - (2) If the student has not identified a potential note taker, simply make an announcement in class to indicate that a student will need the assistance of a note taker.
 Explain that the note taker would only be agreeing to allow his or her notes to be copied and that the copies will be made free of charge in Student Services.
 Again, if a student offers to assist, refer both students to Student Services where the note taking arrangement will be explained and formalized in a contract. - (3) If no one in the class offers assistance, immediately notify the Disability Services Counselor.
-Alternative arrangements will be made. - (4) Note-takers will be compensated with a \$100.00 stipend (prorated by length of the service) for satisfactory completion of note taking.
+Alternative arrangements will be made. - (4) Note-takers will be compensated with a \$100.00 stipend at the end of the semester.

-• Academic Counseling
+Academic Counseling